 Students of natural history will have instantaneous access to hundreds of years of recorded observations.
 Within the collection are thousands of descriptions of lands, fauna, and flora.
 In some cases these descriptions and drawings are now the only source we have for studying species that are extinct.

-A crew sent toward shore by Henry Hudson] caught ten great mullets, of a foote an a halfe long a peece, and a ray as great as foure men could hale into the ship…They went into the woods, and saw a great store of very goodly oakes and some currants…The lands, they told us, were as pleasant with grasse and flowers and goodly trees as ever they had seene, and very sweet smells came from them."
+A crew sent toward shore by Henry Hudson] caught ten great mullets, of a foote an a halfe long a peece, and a ray as great as foure men could hale into the ship…They went into the woods, and saw a great store of very goodly oakes and some currants…The lands, they told us, were as pleasant with grasse and flowers and goodly trees as ever they had seene, and very sweet smells came from them.

 —Robert Juet describing New York Harbor in 1625

-Early Encounters is much more than a collection of digitized texts.
+Early Encounters in North America is much more than a collection of digitized texts.
 With unique Semantic Indexing and dozens of newly created controlled vocabularies, previously hidden details can be extracted in seconds.
 There are subject terms for peoples, for customs and behavior, and for environmental terms, as well as for standardized places and dates.
 Semantic Indexing lets researchers answer questions like these in seconds:

 Just a few discoveries unlocked from the hundreds of source texts include accounts of early explorations of the colonies at Roanoke and Plimoth (Plymouth); the Cherokee and the Creek; works by Captain Smith, Gosnold, Hakluyt, Hudson, and others; collected accounts of the Americas published in Europe by de Bry (including Alexander Street’s first-ever translation of a volume of de Bry); descriptions of landscapes from William Byrd and Mark Catesby; in-depth studies of missions; extensive accounts by fur traders; detailed descriptions of pioneer settlements; works by Cartier, Champlain, Joliet, Marquette, Hennepin, Radisson, Des Groseilliers, La Salle, Tonti, Bourgmont, the Vérendryes brothers; The Jesuit Relations in their original languages and also translated; the Sioux, Cheyenne, Comanche, Wichita, and Shosoni; the original journals of the Lewis and Clark expedition; the distinct cultures of California; the Apache, Yuma, and Navaho; works by de Vaca, Coronado; the expeditions of Ayala, Quadra, Drake, and others along the Coast of California and the Spanish interior; explorations by Father Kino, de Anza, and Garcés; the surveys of Simpson and Sitgreaves; the explorations of Mackenzie, Pike, and Long; the environmental and cultural impact of the California Gold Rush; and much more!